Fig tree, Ficus carica: planting, pruning and care

 Allow spacing of 3 to 6 m between two fig trees depending on mature size.

-• soak container for 15 minutes in a basin of water;
+• soak container 15 minutes in a basin of water;

-• dig a hole about five times the volume of the rootball and loosen soil well;
+• dig hole about five times volume of rootball and loosen soil well;

 • lay a bed of gravel at bottom of planting hole;

-• bury plant up to collar in a mix of garden soil and potting compost (or well-rotted compost) with 25% coarse river sand if soil is too heavy;
+• bury young plant up to collar in mixture of garden soil and compost or potting compost (well-rotted) and 25% coarse river sand if soil is too heavy;

 • water thoroughly.